Douglas Mawson: Australasian Antarctic Expedition (1911–1913)

 Mawson's exploration program was carried out by five parties from the Main Base and two from the Western Base.
 Mawson himself was part of a three-man sledging team, the Far Eastern Party, with Xavier Mertz and Lieutenant Belgrave Ninnis, who headed east on 10 November 1912, to survey George V Land.
 After five weeks of excellent progress mapping the coastline and collecting geological samples, the party was crossing the Ninnis Glacier 480 km east of the main base.
 Mertz was skiing and Mawson was on his sledge with his weight dispersed, but Ninnis was jogging beside the second sled.
 Ninnis fell through a crevasse, and his body weight is likely to have breached the snow bridge covering it.
-The six best dogs, most of the party's rations, their tent, and other essential supplies disappeared into the massive crevasse.
-Mertz and Mawson spotted one dead and one injured dog on a ledge 165 ft below them, but Ninnis was never seen again.
+The six best dogs, most of the party's rations, their tent and other essential supplies disappeared into the massive crevasse.
+Mertz and Mawson spotted one dead dog and one injured one on a ledge 165 ft below them, but Ninnis was never seen again.

 After a brief service, Mawson and Mertz turned back immediately.
 They had one week's provisions for two men and no dog food, but plenty of fuel and a Primus stove.
 Their lack of provisions forced them to use their remaining sledge dogs to feed the other dogs and themselves: There was a quick deterioration in the men's physical condition during this journey.
-Both men suffered dizziness; nausea; abdominal pain; irrationality; mucosal fissuring; skin, hair, and nail loss; and the yellowing of eyes and skin.
+Both men suffered dizziness; nausea; abdominal pain; irrationality; mucosal fissuring; skin, hair and nail loss; and the yellowing of eyes and skin.
 Mertz began to deteriorate rapidly, with diarrhoea and madness, eventually falling into a coma and dying on 8 January 1913.
-It was unknown at the time that high levels of vitamin A are toxic to humans, causing liver damage, and that husky liver contains extremely high levels of Vitamin A. Mawson himself also became very ill, with the soles of his feet becoming detached.
+It was unknown at the time that high levels of vitamin A are toxic to humans, causing liver damage, and that husky liver contains extremely high levels of vitamin A. Mawson himself also became very ill, with the soles of his feet becoming detached.